maxriek/3D-Microbe-Tracking/README.md

 The authors of the code in this repository are Hadi Albalkhi* and Max Riekeles*.
 Contact: riekeles@tu-berlin.de

+All software is licensed according to the JPL Software License.

 _* Both authors contributed to the code in equal shares._

 ## Prerequisites